 The single issue with the studies is that each cranberry is unique in its chemical makeup.
 Problems exist with giving test patients a standardization of products from dried cranberries.
 This makes studies without cranberry products in pill form very difficult to extrapolate results.
 Unfortunately, most clinical trials have had this design deficiency with ‘cranberry strength’ but future studies will focus on the key cranberry-derived compounds that could yield better results in UTI prevention.

 Currently, studies show that cranberries are likely to halt or prevent UTIs in various studies.
 Aside from UTI research, each serving of cranberries has more than 10% of your daily value of vitamins.
 Plus, there are plenty of other micronutrients too!
 Cranberries can keep their potency if kept in the freezer for up to 9 months.
-So if you store bulk cranberries then use them as part of a diet that can include prevention against infection.
+So if you store bulk cranberries, use them as part of a diet that can include prevention against infection.

 Check out even more Nutritional Benefits of Cranberries here.